AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

 > [Stuff] that I can't control?
 Well I guess there's always space [and fortune].
-Really the pace of progress on Mars depends on the pace of progress of SpaceX to [what degree do we] achieve a good launch [rate], our success rate with Falcon 9 is roughly 93%, it's not out of [family] with some other launch vehicles, but it needs to be a lot better, and we, the Falcon Heavy the launch timeline, [Dragon 2], and make sure that we [manage the company such that we've got sufficient cashflow to] fund [Mars programs], and of course I will [supplement that] personally.
+Really the pace of progress on Mars depends on the pace of progress of SpaceX to [what degree do we] achieve a good launch [rate], our success rate with Falcon 9 is roughly 93%, it's not out of [family] with some other launch vehicles, but it needs to be a lot better, and we, the Falcon Heavy the launch timeline, [Dragon 2], and make sure that we [manage the company such that we've got sufficient cashflow to] fund [Mars properly], and of course I will [supplement that] personally.
 [And I think there may be other] individuals who are willing to do that, and [conceivably at] some point in there future there may be a -- well I have no idea if there will be but there might be a NASA [COTS] programme, or something like that. [...]necessary really, <mark>this is ultimately about maximising probability that the future is good and minimising existential risk</mark>, so I think [whatever means] increases that probability is good.
 So I [don't see any] fundamental [technical] obstacles to what we've proposed [...] [a lot of hard engineering though]

 10:30
 {:.muted.smaller.right}
 Question Asker 6:
 {:.small-caps.strong.right}

 > [....]
-You propose a manned mission to Mars could arrive in 2025, is that still [...] and would it be on the Falcon Heavy rocket or on the New Rocket that you've presented today and then how [fast will you build up to that vision] of having 100 people [going] to Mars?
+You propose a manned mission to Mars could arrive in 2025, is that still [your plan] and would it be on the Falcon Heavy rocket or on the New Rocket that you've presented today and then how [fast will you build up to that vision] of having 100 people [fly] to Mars?
 {:.right}

 10:58